David A. B. Miller: Career

-IEEE, American Physical Society (APS), and the Royal Societies of Edinburgh and Royal Society.
+IEEE, American Physical Society (APS), the Royal Society of Edinburgh and the Royal Society.
 He is a Member of the National Academy of Sciences and the National Academy of Engineering.

 He was President of the IEEE Lasers and Electro-Optics Society (now IEEE Photonics Society) in 1995.

 Research

 Miller studies optical and optoelectronic devices including quantum wells and photonic nanostructures, especially for information sensing, communication, switching and processing.
 He also investigates more generally the fundamentals of optics in these applications, with current research including dense optical interconnection to silicon electronics, quantum well optical physics and devices, nanometallic photonics, and fundamental limits in optics.

 He has published more than 270 scientific papers and wrote the textbook, "Quantum Mechanics for Scientists and Engineers".
 Miller holds 74 U.S. patents.